prahaladbelavadi/codahale.com/_posts/2017-06-08-towards-a-safer-footgun.md

 nonce ever be reused.

 AES-GCM and ChaCha20-Poly1305 both provide integrity by hashing the ciphertext with polynomial message authentication codes (GHASH for the former, Poly1305 for the latter).
-The reuse of a key/nonce pair would allow an attacker to essentially recover the authentication key used to produce the tags, allowing them to forge or modify messages arbitrarily.
+These types of algorithms are vulnerable to [forgery attacks][GCM-WEAK] should an authentication key ever be reused.
+ChaCha20-Poly1305's construction [is resilient this sort of attack][AE-MOD] because the authentication key is derived from the ChaCha20 keystream, but AES-GCM is [very fragile][GCM-FRAG] and fails catastrophically in the event of key/nonce reuse.

 Because key/nonce reuse is essentially impossible in the context of a TLS connection, these constructions trade nonce-misuse resistance for performance.
 But what about in other contexts?